 Swaffield, S. and MacBeath, J. (2005) School Self-Evaluation and the Role of a Critical Friend.
 Cambridge Journal of Education [online] 35(2): pp.239–252.
 Available at: https://doi.org/10.1080/03057640500147037 [Accessed 12 June 2019].

 Townsend, A. (2013) Action research: the challenges of understanding and changing practice.
 Maidenhead: Open University Press.

 Warwick, P. (2007) Reflective practice: some notes on the development of the notion of professional reflection.
 The Higher Education Academy, Subject Centre for Education Escalate [online].
 Available at: http://escalate.ac.uk/downloads/3573.pdf [Accessed 19 February 2019].

 To cite this work, please use the following reference:

-Ellahee, S. (2020).
+Ellahee, S. (2020, May 1).
 Is staff collaboration in sharing practices deemed beneficial?
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/is-staff-collaboration-in-sharing-practices-deemed-beneficial/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/is-staff-collaboration-in-sharing-practices-deemed-beneficial/